Background

 Medical statements should:

-• Describe the physical or mental impairment sufficiently in order for the SFA to understand how it restricts a child’s diet
+- Describe the physical or mental impairment sufficiently in order for the SFA to understand how it restricts a child’s diet

-• Explain what must be done to accommodate a child’s disability
+- Explain what must be done to accommodate a child’s disability

-• Identify food or foods to be omitted from a child’s diet
+- Identify food or foods to be omitted from a child’s diet

-• Recommend food or choice of foods that must be substituted in a child’s meals
+- Recommend food or choice of foods that must be substituted in a child’s meals

 Food Allergies Guidance

 When accommodating a child’s food allergy, the SFA should ensure that no food item offered to the child contains traces of substances that may trigger an allergic reaction.
-For example, if a child has a peanut allergy, no foods served to the child should contain peanuts, include peanuts as an ingredient or be processed on equipment that also processes peanut products.
+For example, if a child has a peanut allergy, no food served to the child should contain peanuts, include peanuts as an ingredient, or be processed on equipment that also processes peanut products.
 This means food labels or specifications on food items children with allergies will consume should be checked for allergens.

-The USDA Food and Nutrition Services (FNS) recommends providing the child’s parents or guardians advance copies of lunch menus so they can ask questions and raise any potential concerns.
-FNS advises that if a food label for a product served in the programs does not provide adequate information, it is the responsibility of the school food service to obtain the information necessary to ensure no allergic substances are present.
+The USDA Food and Nutrition Service (FNS) recommends providing the child’s parents or guardians with advance copies of lunch menus so they can ask questions and raise any potential concerns.
+The USDA FNS advises that if a food label for a product served in the programs does not provide adequate information, it is the responsibility of the school food service to obtain the information necessary to ensure no allergic substances are present.
 This may require contacting the supplier or manufacturer or other reliable parties and checking with the parents or guardians.
 The SFA should also ensure the proper storage, preparation, and cleaning techniques are used to prevent exposure to allergens through cross contamination.
 Avoiding allergens may require preparing a separate meal “from scratch” using ingredients allowed on the modified diet rather than serving a meal using processed foods.
 In general, school food professionals should exercise caution at all times, and should not serve foods to children with severe food allergies if the full ingredient list of a food product is not available.

 Meal Service